Portrait of Rauf Aliev

 Debugging

-there are two environment variables for the purpose:
+There are two environment variables for this purpose:

-To activate the debugging mode, set the environment variable “verbose” to true:
+To activate debugging mode, set the environment variable verbose to true:

 > verbose=true e2e-cli --recipes ….

-with this mode on, the system output becomes more detailed, shows the merged JSON, and also builds a `curl` command which can be launched independently.
-So, for each e2e-cli test you can get a `curl` command easily just by activating the verbose mode.
+With this mode on, the system output becomes more detailed, shows the merged JSON, and also builds a curl command that can be launched independently.
+So, for each e2e-cli test, you can get a curl command easily just by activating verbose mode.

 verbose=true e2e-cli \